ilpersi/BHBot/README.md

 so we'll run it like this: `chromedriver.exe --port=9551`.
 You will  need to run the chromedrivers in separate folders as they create a chrome_profile settings folder in the current directory.
 Now, in order to tell the bot to connect to chrome driver on one of these ports, you'll need to run it like this:
-`bhbot.exe chromedriveraddress 127.0.0.1:9550`.
+`bhbot.jar chromedriveraddress 127.0.0.1:9550`.
 This will make sure that the bot will connect to the first chrome driver instance.
 The second bot instance should be run like this:
-`bhbot.exe chromedriveraddress 127.0.0.1:9551`.
+`bhbot.jar chromedriveraddress 127.0.0.1:9551`.
 This should make two bots run in parallel without disturbing each other.

+Note that due to Flash this can be quiet resource intensive.
+Due to the slow nature of energy regeneration if you wish to run multiple accounts on Windows it is more effective to use a cron-like service (E.G [Z-Cron](https://www.z-cron.com/)) to stagger running and stopping multiple accounts, generally you only need to run the bot for 30 minutes to use 8 hours of shards/energy/tokens/tickets regeneration.

 ## An example Linux setup